sujith0408/docker/README.md

 Docker Commands

+which docker

+To check docker version
+docker -v or docker --version

 To see all docker images present on your local machine docker images

-To find out images in DockerHub docker search nginx
+To find out different images in DockerHub docker search nginx

 To download image from DockerHub to local machine